Former candidate Brad Lindwurm putting up billboards after declaring his candidacy.. but, didn’t he terminate his campaign committee?

 And, I guess that’s ok to spend it if you’ve got it.
 Might be a little early, but whatever.

 However, in looking at his disclaimer, I was still curious to see if he’s landed on a district where he claims to be running from.
-That’s where I found something curious:
+That’s where I found something that caught my attention:

 The last filing he’s made with the Secretary of State was back in 2020, and that was to terminate his D14 campaign committee of the same name.